Call for proposals Fly Your Thesis! 2018

 ESA Education is inviting university student teams to submit proposals related to designing, building and flying their experiment in a parabolic flight campaign, which is tentatively scheduled to take place in late 2018.

-STATUS: OPEN.
-ESA Education is accepting proposals.
+STATUS: CLOSED.
+ESA Education is no longer accepting proposals.

 DEADLINE:10 September 2017 23:59pm CET.

 Teams interested in participating in the Fly your Thesis!
 2018 programme should submit an accurately completed Experiment Proposal document detailing the description of the experiments that they intend to perform.
 Experiments are required to be a key part of master or PhD theses, and the subject of the experiments investigations must require availability of microgravity conditions.

 ESA will short-list a restricted number of teams that will proceed to the next round of the selection process.
 The selection will be solely based on eligibility criteria of the teams, the microgravity relevance, the quality of the proposal, the educational return (based i.a., on the number of students involved, on the relevance of the experiment for Master or PhD graduation theses of one or more team members, as well as on the scientific merit detailed in the Experiment Proposal).